 Office ergonomics is critical to employee wellness.
 Workstations with ergonomic designs help employees feel more comfortable and productive.
-Make sure that your office setup promotes physical wellbeing.
+Make sure that your office setup promotes physical well-being.
 Workstations need to be fit for the needs of each individual.
 Allow for a mix of standing and sitting workstations.
 Some people work better while standing, and others while sitting.
 Seating options such as a yoga ball or a bean bag chair may keep your workers more satisfied.
 Be open to employees having a little freedom with their workstation setup.

 You can also check out 9 science-backed ways of organizing the desk to boost productivity and happiness here.

 Flexible schedules can be a great solution for combating the afternoon slump.
 Some people are early risers and can hit the ground running; others accomplish more when they can start and end their days a little later.
-Everyone has a sweet spot for productivity, and having some wiggle room in schedules can make a world of a difference for an individual’s efficiency.
+Everyone has a sweet spot for productivity, and having some wiggle room in schedules can make a world of a difference in an individual’s efficiency.

 This is especially crucial if your team works remotely, as you must allow for the distractions that come with working from home.
-Your can read more on how to manage a remote team here.
+You can read more on how to manage a remote team here.

 Businesses suffer when employees feel burned out.
 You can lose valuable team players that feel bogged down by the humdrum of mundane tasks.
-Even worse, company goals fail to be met when individuals take sick days for being overworked and stressed.
+Even worse, company goals fail to be met when individuals take sick days of being overworked and stressed.

 To help ease the burden on your workforce, consider implementing robotic process automation (RPA).
-RPA is a software that automates repetitive processes such as data entry.
+RPA is software that automates repetitive processes such as data entry.
 Workers allocate countless hours to activities that can easily be automated.

 By reducing time spent on redundant tasks with RPA, you can motivate your workforce to focus on initiatives that are more meaningful to your business.
 Workers will feel more confident that they can meet deadlines on projects.

 Additionally, RPA can reduce human error.
 Long hours of tedious tasks are often prone to input errors.
-RPA not only helps your workforce prevent burn-out but saves you time and money by preventing costly mistakes.
+RPA not only helps your workforce prevent burnout but saves you time and money by preventing costly mistakes.